Travel Guide to The Cederberg Mountains – Best Things to Do

 1. Meander the Cederberg Mountains

 Revel in the species of animals such as the rare lynx, bat-eared foxes, honey badgers, dassies, Otters, aardvarks, porcupines, and even the elusive cape leopard.
-Besides that, antelope species and endemic reptiles, such as the armadillo lizard.
-Among the Cederberg bird species, look for the black eagle, rock kestrel and jackal buzzard as the most common raptors.
+Besides that, antelope species and endemic reptiles, such as the armadillo lizard, are found.
+Among the Cederberg bird species, the black eagle, rock kestrel, and jackal buzzard are the most common raptors.

 Klipspringer Cederberge - Photo by Willem van Zyl Getty Images

-2. Admire the Stadsaal Caves & Khoisan Rock Art
+2. The Stadsaal Caves & Khoisan Rock Art

 3. Hiking in The Cederberg Mountains

-The Cederberg offers excellent hiking opportunities from easy to easy-moderate to challenging routes.
-Depending on the experience you want, the Cederberg Hikes vary from 1 to 8 hours and hikes from easy to moderate up to strenuous hikes.
+One of the Top Things to do in the Cederberg Mountains is to explore geological marvels like the Maltese Cross, Wolfberg Cracks & Arch, and the scenic Lot’s Wife rock formation.
+The Cederberg offers excellent hiking opportunities from easy to moderate to challenging routes.
+Depending on the experience you want, the Cederberg Hikes vary from 1 to 8 hours and range from easy to moderate up to strenuous hikes.
 The duration of trials was indicated as a return trip.
 Choose a hike according to your level of fitness.

 4. Experience the Hike to Lot’s Wife

 The Intriguing Rock formation known as Lot’s Wife is a leisurely 1.6km stroll from the main road.
 Taking on the shape of a praying woman, the formation was named after a Biblical figure.
-The whole story of Lot’s wife, who turned into a salt pillar, is recounted in the Holy Bible in the book of Genesis.
+The whole story of Lot’s wife, who turned into a pillar of salt, is recounted in the Holy Bible in the book of Genesis.

-Two angels appeared to Lot, his wife and daughters, and asked them to flee the city of Sodom and Gomorrah before its imminent destruction by God.
+Two angels appeared to Lot, his wife and his daughters, and asked them to flee the city of Sodom and Gomorrah before its imminent destruction by God.
 The angels command them not to look back while they run.
-Unfortunately, Lot’s wife disobeyed the angels’ command not to look back and turned into a salt-pillar.
+Unfortunately, Lot’s wife disobeyed the angels’ command not to look back and turned into a pillar of salt.
 Sodom and Gomorrah.

-Sodom and Gomorrah Pillar of salt Lots wife
+Sodom and Gomorrah Pillar of salt © Canva

 Rock Climbing

-Truitjieskraal is well known among extreme sports enthusiasts as one of the best Rock-climbing sites in South Africa.
-Permits for Rock climbing at Cederberg Mountain Range South Africa are available at the Kromrivier office.
-For more info and routes for Rock climbing the Crags at Truitjieskraal, see Climb Truitjieskraal.
+Truitjieskraal and Rocklands are world-renowned for their sandstone boulders among extreme sports enthusiasts as one of the best Rock-climbing sites in South Africa.
+Permits for Rock climbing at the Cederberg Mountain Range, South Africa, are available at the Kromrivier office.
+For info and routes – Rock climbing the Crags at Truitjieskraal, see Climb Truitjieskraal.

 Maltese Cross Cederberg